Yes Boss (film)

-Yes Boss is a 1997 Indian Hindi-language romantic comedy film directed by Aziz Mirza starring Shah Rukh Khan, Juhi Chawla and Aditya Pancholi.
+Yes Boss is a 1997 Indian Hindi-language romantic comedy film directed by Aziz Mirza starring Aditya Pancholi, Shah Rukh Khan and Juhi Chawla in the lead roles.
 Produced by Ratan Jain, it is based on the film For Love Or Money (1993) starring Michael J Fox.

+Yes Boss released on 18 July 1997 and emerged as a commercial super hit at the box-office, with a worldwide gross of ₹23 crore.
+The film received mixed-to-positive reviews from critics upon release, with praise for its humor, soundtrack and the performances of the cast, but criticism for its script and pacing.